High School Extension (M&E) – Didsbury High

 THE OUTCOME

-The completed extension will provide Didsbury High School with modern, well-equipped teaching spaces designed to enhance learning outcomes.
-Our carefully integrated mechanical and electrical systems create a comfortable and compliant environment, while maintaining energy efficiency.
+As a result, the completed extension will provide Didsbury High School with modern, well-equipped teaching spaces designed to enhance learning outcomes.
+Furthermore, the carefully integrated mechanical and electrical systems create a comfortable and compliant environment, while maintaining energy efficiency.
+Ultimately, the new facilities give the school the additional capacity needed to support its growing student population.